Price cap for energy

 Good to know: these figures are including taxes and VAT.

-Essentially, your energy supplier will not be able to charge you above these prices.
+Essentially, your energy supplier will not be able to charge you above these prices within the consumption limits.

 There is a maximum consumption built within the price cap: